dart-lang/leak_tracker/doc/leak_tracking/TROUBLESHOOT.md

 **Tests**

-For collecting debugging information in a test, temporarily specify what information you need in the test settigs:
+For collecting debugging information in a test, temporarily specify what information you need in the test settings:

 ```dart
 testWidgets('My test',